oonisim/Apache-Spark-Installation/README.md

 ```

 #### Datadog (optional)
 Create a Datadog trial account and set the environment variable DATADOG_API_KEY to the [Datadog account API_KEY](https://app.datadoghq.com/account/settings#api).
-The Datadog module setups the monitors/metrics to verify that K8S is up and running, and can start monitoring and setup alerts right away.
+The Datadog module setups the monitors/metrics to verify that Spark is up and running, and can start monitoring and setup alerts right away.

 #### Ansible inventory